aoide-org/aoide-rs/README.md

 ### Source-centric

 Internally metadata is stored and indexed in one or more databases (relational/index).
-This metadata is ingested from media sources, which are considered the actual _book of records_.
+This metadata is imported from media sources, which are considered the actual _book of records_.

 Media sources should primarily carry all the precious information that has been collected and curated over the years.
 This includes analyzed audio properties like _perceived loudness_,